How to Hike Corona Arch in Moab Utah

 Distance: 2.4 Miles | Difficulty: Moderate | Elevation Gain: 482 FT | Time: 2 Hrs | Pet Friendly

-The trail to Corona Arch starts on with steep climb up a series of rock steps until you get to train tracks.
+The trail to Corona Arch starts on with steep climb up a series of rock steps until you get to train tracks with a massive cut in the rock wall.

 Once you pass the train tracks you’ll climb up another series of steps and cross a large open area where the trail to pinto arch branches off to the left.